jeffchheng/brains-base/content/blog/2019-06-12-2019-data-fetching-with-hooks/index.md

 Given a truthy URL, it will attempt to fetch the data.
 Initially, data is `null` to signify loading or no request.
 On success, it'll set the data and return it.
 On error, it'll set the data as a special error Symbol that can be compared to. `shouldRun` is a boolean flag telling the effect whether it should call `setData`, because the effect could've been re-run due to the URL changing, or the component being unmounted.

 This is super simple and easy to use for set-and-forget types of data.
+I'd still recommend Redux for data that lives outside of any component's lifecycle, is truly global, updates frequently (e.g., through WebSockets), or has complicated update logic.

 *Caveat:* I don't know how this will play with Suspense for data fetching, but for now, this suffices for those cases we just need to get some data that isn't long for this world.
 I imagine it wouldn't be too difficult to transition to the Suspense API, but who knows?